tachyon-beep/eidolon/docs/MVP_SUMMARY.md

-# MONAD MVP - Implementation Summary
+# Eidolon MVP - Implementation Summary

 ## What Was Built

-A complete MVP of the MONAD hierarchical agent system that demonstrates the core concept: AI agents analyzing code at multiple levels (System → Module → Function) with findings flowing upward to create a unified system perspective.
+A complete MVP of the Eidolon hierarchical agent system that demonstrates the core concept: AI agents analyzing code at multiple levels (System → Module → Function) with findings flowing upward to create a unified system perspective.

 ## Key Accomplishments